briankoser/sfc-listeners-guide/episodes/0186-sci-fi-christian-t-shirts-and-other-news.md

 last_listen: 2019-03-12
 recommendation: no
 recommendation_reason: No need to listen to old news.
-Check the guide for what's interesting in hindsight.|Any notable feedback is included in the guide.
+Check the guide for what's interesting in hindsight.
 ---
 The store is open.
 Everything is priced at cost.